Physics-50/Module-3/docs/week1.md

 ## Photo for Estimating the Speed of Sound

 Once you've finished exploring sources of uncertainty, take a moment to reflect on your initial measurement.
 Are you now aware of sources of systematic error that may have significantly affected the accuracy of the results?
 You do not need to collect a full data set to estimate the speed of sound with uncertainty, we will do that in future weeks.
-But please collect one photo in which you make an attempt to minimize any sources of systematic error you found to be significant.
+But please collect one photo in which you make an attempt to minimize any sources of systematic error you found to be significant and make use of this photo to get a preliminary estimate of the speed of sound.
 Since you are only taking a single photo you will not be able to estimate the uncertainty in your result.
 That is okay we'll have time to do that in the coming weeks.

-Nevertheless without performing a formal uncertainty analysis you should have a rough estimate of your confidence in your uncertainty from your uncerta
+Without performing a formal uncertainty analysis you should have a rough estimate of your confidence in your result based on the variations in your measured wavelength due to the 3 parameters you wiggled.

 ### Summary of what you need to leave lab with today